ChesterHsieh/ChesterHsieh.github.io/_posts/2018-11-19-NLP_InterViewQuestion.md

 # TF-serving
 1. Serverable
-	Central part of the tf serving
+	- Central part of the tf serving
+	- Can be push new module when serive is alive.
 2. Loader
 3. Source
     Eat the module, that's it.